 Precautions for use: Shake well before use.
 Respect the dosage.

-THYROIDPET remedy: 1-2 sprays every day, in water or directly in the mouth.
+THYROIDPET remedy: 1-2 sprays every morning according to need, in water or directly in the mouth.
 30ml spray bottle.

 Thalamus, amygdala, hypothalamus, pituitary gland, solar plexus, diaphragm, serotonin, intestine, vagus nerve, thyroid, tsh, adrenal gland, fucus